sharath-5br2r/balatro-portrait-mobile/README.md

 game, tap **Copy to clipboard**, and paste the report into your issue — it carries the exact screen and safe-area numbers of your device.

+**Android says the APK is unsafe or unknown**
+Enable **Install unknown apps** for your file manager.
+This is normal for a locally built APK.

+**App already installed / signature conflict** Uninstall the old `com.unofficial.balatro` build, then install the new APK.
+Your official Play Store Balatro is a different package and does not need to be removed.

 Path-specific problems are covered in their own guides:
 [Zygisk](zygisk/README.md) · [iOS](docs/IOS.md) ·
 [Modding](docs/MODDING.md) · [Save transfer](docs/SAVE_TRANSFER.md)